allenai/reward-bench/README.md

 The two primary scripts to generate results (more in `scripts/`):
 1. `scripts/run_rm.py`: Run evaluations for reward models.
-2. `scripts/run_dpo.py`: Run evaluations for direct preference optimization (DPO) models.
+2. `scripts/run_dpo.py`: Run evaluations for direct preference optimization (DPO) models (and other models using implicit rewards, such as KTO).
 3. `scripts/train_rm.py`: A basic RM training script built on [TRL](https://github.com/huggingface/trl).

 ## Installation